nickmackowski/swiftSUITE/docs/swiftCT.md

 worked differently: it SSH'd in the background into a single always-on Mac running the whole swiftSUITE, so the same suite could be reached from multiple laptops.
-That central-machine-via-SSH architecture was dropped during design discussion, in favor of a much simpler approach: Syncthing was already keeping each laptop's Documents folder in sync for unrelated reasons, so rather than SSH-ing into one machine's copy of the suite, each laptop just runs its own local copy — with Syncthing quietly syncing the
+That central-machine-via-SSH architecture was dropped in favor of a much simpler approach: Syncthing was already keeping each laptop's Documents folder in sync for unrelated reasons, so rather than SSH-ing into one machine's copy of the suite, each laptop just runs its own local copy — with Syncthing quietly syncing the